ycrc/ycrc.github.io/docs/clusters-at-yale/guides/gpus-cuda.md

 srun --pty --x11 -p gpu -c 10 -t 24:00:00 --gres=gpu:2 --gres-flags=enforce-binding bash
 ```

 The `--gres=gpu:2` option asks for two gpus, and the `--gres-flags=enforce-binding` option ensures you get two GPUs on the same card, and that the CPUs you are allocated are on the same bus as your GPU.
+Note that the `--gres` count is per node, not per task or core.

 To submit a batch job, include the following directives (in addition to your core, time, etc requests):